Special Education - Visual Impairment

 The Visual Impairment Program is guided by the Council for Exceptional Children (CEC) initial and advanced Visual Impairment Knowledge and Skills Standards and by the Texas State Board for Educator Certification Visual Impairment and Braille Standards.

-M.Ed.in Special Education and Texas Visual Impairment Supplemental Certification- EC-12, offered Online/Hybrid (online with some face-to-face components: 3 courses have required weekends- 2 in Lubbock and 1 in Austin).
-One class per long semester is offered face-to-face in Austin on 7 Saturdays.
+M.Ed.in Special Education and Texas Visual Impairment Supplemental Certification- EC-12, offered Online/Hybrid (online with some face-to-face components: 3 courses have required weekends- in Lubbock or in Austin).

 Career Opportunities With This Degree

-Students completing either the VI Certification Program or the Master's Program with a specialization in Visual Impairment who become certified are eligible to be hired by a school district to work as a teacher of students with visual impairments (TVI).
-The majority of TVIs work in an itinerant service delivery model and travel from school to school to work with the students who are blind or visually impaired in their home school.
-It is a unique teaching profession that differs from being a classroom teacher in which the TVI significantly impacts the lives of children who are blind or visually impaired.
-Some TVIs work at a residential school for students with visual impairments in a classroom setting.
+Students completing either the VI Certification Program or the Master's Program with a specialization in Visual Impairment who become certified are eligible to be hired by a school district to work as a teacher of students with visual impairments (TSVI).
+The majority of TSVIs work in an itinerant service delivery model and travel from school to school in order to work with the students who are blind or visually impaired in their home school.
+It is a unique teaching profession that differs from being a classroom teacher in which the TSVI significantly impacts the lives of children who are blind or visually impaired.
+Some TSVIs work at a residential school for students with visual impairments in a classroom setting.

 All programs require that you submit an online application through the Graduate School.